 The Union was preserved by military force and a four-year civil war, and between 1867-1870 Virginia was under military rule as Military District 1.
 During Reconstruction, political struggles in Virginia were between the Conservatives and the Republican parties.
 After the end of military rule and the withdrawal of the Federal Army following the disputed Hayes-Tilden presidential election in 1876, the Republican Party lost any opportunity to win a statewide election.
 Republicans were too closely associated with the Union Army that had fought across Virginia between 1861-65.

 The Conservatives aligned with the national Democratic Party, while opponents formed the Readjuster Party.
-The Readjuster Party, led by William Mahone, sought to pay less than 100% of the pre-war debt by partially repudiating some of the bonds and/or by modifying the payment dates in order to free up some state funding for public schools and social services.
-Conservatives had no desire to support the freed slaves in particular, and regained power in Virginia after claiming the Readjusters were advocates of social equality between whites and blacks.
+The Readjuster Party, led by William Mahone, sought to pay less than 100% of the pre-war debt by partially repudiating some of the bonds and/or by modifying the payment dates in order to free up some state funding for social services.

-A race riot in Danville in 1883 crystallized voter fears, and the Democrats consolidated power in 1886.
-Virginia remained part of the "Solid South," committed to the Democratic Party until 1973.
-The Republicans were painted as liberals, willing to fund programs that benefited African-Americans, while Democrats implemented Jim Crow laws that restricted the legal rights of non-whites and legalized segregation.
+Virginia remained part of the "Solid South," committed to the Democratic Party, until 1973.
+The Republicans were painted as liberals, willing to fund programs that benefited African-Americans.
+Democrats were the party of white privilege, implementing Jim Crow laws that legalized segregation and restricted the legal rights of non-whites.

 The 1902 state constitution disenfranchised almost all non-white voters.
 The challenge of defining "white" culminated with General Assembly passage of the 1924 Racial Integrity Act and the campaign of the first registrar of Virginia's Bureau of Vital Statistics, Dr. Walter Plecker, to categorize anyone with one drop of non-white blood as Negro.
 Governor and then Senator Harry Byrd established a political machine that dominated Virginia politics until the 1960's.
 Racism was core to his political control; the Byrd "organization" led the effort to implement a program of massive resistance to block implementation of the Brown vs. Board of Education decision by the Supreme Court.